ImperialCollegeLondon/ReCoDE_Lattice_Hamiltonian/README.md

 Once you have been through this, you can work through the next four sections.
 In the first of these, we walk you through how to use the code and investigate how the eigenstates of the system change when we change the strength of the coupling between lattice sites.
 The next three sections focus in detail on short extracts from the code which are relevant to the learning outcomes of this exemplar.

 There are lots of things which the code can be used to do that aren't explicitly covered here!
-If you want a challenge, try to figure our how you could receate the GIF shown above.
-What changes about the electrn-hole separation of the states with the highest occupation as the electric field strength is increased?
+If you want a challenge, try to figure our how you could recreate the GIF shown above.
+Considering the eigenstates with the highest probability of being occupied, what changes about their electron-hole separation as the electric field strength is increased?

 <!-- Change this to your License.
 Make sure you have added the file on GitHub -->